 a birth certificate without the name of the child, but supported by a statutory declaration to the effect that the birth certificate refers to the birth of the person referred to in the statutory declaration; or

-an identity card issued or deemed to be issued under the provisions of the Registration of Persons Ordinance 1955, wherein the holder of the identity card is stated to have been born in Singapore,
+an identity card issued or deemed to be issued under the Registration of Persons Ordinance 1955, wherein the holder of the identity card is stated to have been born in Singapore,

 shall not necessarily be sufficient evidence for the purposes of subsection (1).